open-horizon/examples/edge/services/hello-operator/CreateService.md

    mosquito-helloworld-7bccc7668c-x9qf7   1/1     Running   0          7s
    ```

-7. You can now test the service is funcitoning correctly again by curl-ing the service using of of two methods:
+7. You can now test the service is funcitoning correctly again by `curl`-ing the service using of of two methods:
    ```
    curl -sS <INTERNAL_IP>:8000 | jq .